awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-gamelift-fleet-serverprocess.md

 ## Properties<a name="aws-properties-gamelift-fleet-serverprocess-properties"></a>

 `ConcurrentExecutions`  <a name="cfn-gamelift-fleet-serverprocess-concurrentexecutions"></a>
-The number of server processes that use this configuration to run concurrently on an instance\.
+The number of server processes using this configuration that run concurrently on each instance\.
 *Required*: Yes
 *Type*: Integer
 *Minimum*: `1`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `LaunchPath`  <a name="cfn-gamelift-fleet-serverprocess-launchpath"></a>
-The location of the server executable in a custom game build or the name of the Realtime script file that contains the `Init()` function\.
+The location of a game build executable or the Realtime script file that contains the `Init()` function\.
 Game builds and Realtime scripts are installed on instances at the root:
-+ Windows \(for custom game builds only\): `C:\game`\.
++ Windows \(custom game builds only\): `C:\game`\.
 Example: "`C:\game\MyGame\server.exe`"
 + Linux: `/local/game`\.
 Examples: "`/local/game/MyGame/server.exe`" or "`/local/game/MyRealtimeScript.js`"
 *Required*: Yes
 *Type*: String